 Why is the human element so important if AI and big data are so powerful?
 It’s simple really.
 The ability to analyze massive amounts of data isn’t powerful in and of itself.
 It’s the human element behind the data – setting the parameters, interpreting it, and deciding how to turn that data into actionable results that drive value.
 Yet, there’s no denying that data-driven hiring can substantially lighten the workload for recruiters and HR teams.

-Fortunately, there are ways to incorporate data-driven recruiting into your strategy without sacrificing human oversight.
-But first, let’s explore what data-driven recruiting actually means.
+Fortunately, there are ways to incorporate data-driven hiring into your strategy without sacrificing human oversight.
+But first, let’s explore what data-driven hiring actually means.

 One such example of data-driven hiring powered by AI technology can be found in the Arya by Leoforce sourcing platform.
-Arya analyzes 7 multidimensional data points and more than 300 attributes to assess candidate relevancy, and simultaneously sources, scores and ranks talent for compatibility to the role.
+Arya analyzes 7 multidimensional data points and more than 300 attributes to assess candidate relevancy, and simultaneously sources, scores and tanks talent for compatibility the role.

 Data-driven hiring is more than just collecting data; it’s about human recruiters and HR teams leveraging the insights gained to build a more effective and efficient recruitment process.

-It’s easy to see why data-driven recruiting has gained such a foothold in recruiting and talent acquisition.
+It’s easy to see why data-driven hiring has gained such a foothold in recruiting and talent acquisition.
 The benefits are tangible.

 - Better hiring decisions: Using data to guide your hiring decisions enables you to discover and engage candidates who are more likely to excel in the role.

 - Faster hiring: By streamlining your hiring process with data-driven tools, you can reduce the time it takes to find and hire top talent.